 For some couples facing a difficult time in their marriage, a legal separation can be preferable to a divorce.
 While a divorce legally severs a marriage, a separation keeps a marriage legally intact.
 This can have multiple advantages for the couple—especially if they believe that reconciling is a distinct possibility.

-If you and your spouse are weighing your legal options concerning the status of your marriage, our divorce team at Weis + O'Connor LLC invites you to contact us today.
+If you and your spouse are weighing your legal options concerning the status of your marriage, our divorce team at Weis Law Group invites you to contact us today.
 Our dedicated and experienced Columbus family law attorneys understand the uncertainties and concerns our clients face during this difficult time and always endeavor to ensure that they know their options and that they proceed with someone looking out for their best interests.